Whenever you browse the web – even if you’re in Incognito mode in your browser – someone is tracking you.

 Avoid Public Wi-Fi Hotspots

-If at all possible, I would instead suggest using a personal LTE hotspot or an LTE modem, such as those offered by the major wireless providers.
+If that isn’t an option, I would instead suggest using a personal LTE or 5G hotspot or an LTE or 5G modem, such as what the major wireless providers offer.

 Use Your Web Browser’s Built-In Privacy Tools